 With such few homes to choose from compared to the number of prospective buyers out there, finding the right home within budget and without losing a bidding war can be difficult for first-time homebuyers.

-Right now, mortgage rates are relatively low compared to years past.
-Given the low rates we are still seeing, homebuyers can save tens of thousands of dollars over the life of their loans on interest.
+Right now, mortgage rates are relatively low compared to the same time last year.
+With a lower rate, homebuyers can save tens of thousands of dollars over the life of their loans on interest.
 Now is still a great time to get into the market, despite high home prices.

 Mortgage lenders are competing more on mortgage programs to win the business of borrowers, which is a good thing for buyers.
 Further, lending criteria, which is still somewhat stringent, have been showing signs of loosening over the recent past.